jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 slightly over last year, from 5% to 7%.
 As was the case in the prior report, this motive is mostly concentrated in Public
+Administration breaches.
+11
-Administration breaches.Figure 12\.
-Threat actor motives in breaches (n\=5,632\)11Doubling the number of breaches we analyzed was no easy feat.
-We feel sorry for the poor DBIRauthors who will have to outdo that number for the 2025 edition.12Unless carelessness and inattention to detail are wrong.
+Doubling the number of breaches we analyzed was no easy feat.
+We feel sorry for the poor DBIR authors who will have to outdo that number for the 2025 edition.
-13Errorssance?
+12
+Unless carelessness and inattention to detail are wrong.
+13
+Errorssance?
 Age of Enerrorment?
+14
-14This will also give threat actors new opportunities to be tattletales and report material breaches toorganizations like the U.S. Securities and Exchange Commission (SEC).2024 DBIR Results and analysis15We can find the same expected results when we consider the varieties of threat actors with which we are dealing.
+This will also give threat actors new opportunities to be tattletales and report material breaches to organizations like the U.S. Securities and Exchange Commission (SEC).
+2024 DBIR Results and analysis
+Figure 11\.
+Threat actors in breaches over time
+Figure 12\.
+Threat actor motives in breaches (n\=5,632\)
+VERIS Actors
+16
+15
+Just imagine what it would be like to work for one of those people. \[Editors note: We resent that!]
+16
+https:verisframework.orgactors.html
+Figure 13\.
+Threat actor varieties in breaches (n\=7,921\)
+2024 DBIR Results and analysis
+We can find the same expected results when we consider the varieties of threat actors with which we are dealing.
 Figure
 13 illustrates the lead that Organized